 If you believe that any of your information in our systems is incorrect, please contact us at the address below to let us know, and we will immediately correct it.

-The Roper Center’s services are not designed for and are not marketed to children.
-We do not knowingly collect or solicit personal information from children, and we do not knowingly allow such persons to use our services.
-If you are child, please do not attempt to use the services or send any information about yourself to us.
-In the event we learn we have collected personal information from a child without parental consent, we will delete that information as quickly as possible.
-If you believe that we might have any information from or about a child please contact us using the contact information below.
+The Roper Center’s services are not designed for and are not marketed to children below the age where parental consent is required.
+We do not knowingly collect or solicit personal information from children below the age where parental consent is required, and we do not knowingly allow such persons to use our services.
+If you are child below the age where parental consent is required, please do not attempt to use the services or send any information about yourself to us.
+In the event we learn we have collected personal information from a child without parental consent where required, we will delete that information as quickly as possible.
+If you believe that we might have any information from or about a child below the age where parental consent is required please contact us using the contact information below.

 Your personally identifiable information is retained by us for the time during which we need it to provide you with specific services.
 At the time we no longer require such information in order to provide you with such services or as provided by law, we will promptly erase it in accordance with our existing document destruction policy and applicable law.